 Validation

-• Google Rich Results Test — Tests eligibility for rich results
+- Google Rich Results Test — Tests whether your page is eligible for specific rich results and previews how they may appear.

 Common Mistakes